Grand National History

 1995: Jenny Pitman, the first lady of Aintree, gains her second success – two years after her first – with ROYAL ATHLETE.

 1997: The National was postponed after two coded bomb threats were received from the IRA.
 The course was secured by police who evacuated jockeys, race personnel, and local residents along with 60,000 spectators.
-Cars and coaches were locked in the course grounds, leaving 20,000 people without their vehicles over the weekend.
-With limited accommodation available in the city, local residents opened their doors and took in many of those stranded.
-This prompted tabloid headlines such as “We’ll fight them on the Becher’s”, in reference to Winston Churchill’s famous war-time speech.
-The race was run 48 hours later on Monday, with the meeting organisers offering 20,000 tickets with free admission.
-The rearranged race was won in spectacular Grand National History by 14/1 shot LORD GYLLENE.
+The race was eventually run 48 hours later on Monday, with the meeting organisers offering 20,000 tickets with free admission.
+The rearranged race was won by 14/1 shot LORD GYLLENE.

 Photo found on Liverpool Echo.